web-goddess/MUGicalNode/README.md

 ### Setup
 * You need to create a DynamoDB table called `meetups`.
   * You should enable the `Time to live attribute` and set the TTL attribute to `deletedate`.
+* Make sure the regions in the lambda matches where you set up your SQS queue, DynamoDB, and your parameter store!
+* Make sure your lambda execution role has permissions to access the parameter store!
 * You need to set up a CloudWatch rule to trigger the lambda to run every minute.
   * The target should be set to your lambda function.